Foreign Language and Area Studies (FLAS) Fellowships - Undergraduate

 Academic Year: April 22, 2018 (pending availability of funds)

-Applications will be accepted from students from any college or school, preference given to students in Georgia, who demonstrate superior academic achievement and have an interest in Latin American languages and area studies related topics.
-Summer awardees are expected to maintain high academic performance and take one language course and one area studies course for each semester that they receive the award.
+Applications will be accepted from students from any college or school, who demonstrate superior academic achievement and have an interest in Latin American languages and area studies related topics.
+Academic Year awardees are expected to maintain high academic performance and take one language course and one area studies course for each semester that they receive the award.

 LACSI will award FLAS Fellowships to a limited number of undergraduate students for an intensive program of language study in Quechua at the intermediate or advanced level and Portuguese at the intermediate, and advanced levels (2000 level and above), or for a Less Commonly Taught Language of Latin America at the intermediate level or higher